Gopnikqueen/ITT-Assignment-1/README.md

 <p> Since graduation, I’ve worked at a local Telco as a Customer Service Representative then as a Technical Support Operator, assisting endusers with installation and setup of either, ADSL, NBN, Satellite or Mobile Broadband connections as well as configuring said services when required.
 As of 2019, I still work for them but now as a Billing Analyst in a small but closely knitted team.
 Currently we are mediating and migrating over 100,000 customers from the old accounts and billing platform that’s been in place for years, to our own platform which is to be launched at the start of 2020.
 Not only are we moving our customers, but also archiving and importing all our plans, past and present.
 This also includes the rates, inclusions, exclusions etc. Not an easy job sadly, but we power through it thanks to teamwork and communication. </p>

 <p> Why did I choose RMIT?
 I actually chose RMIT back during my final year of High School and to do the exact same subject as I'm doing now.
 Sadly, I didn't go through with it due to my mental health.</p>
 <p> I'm estatic to finally follow through with my dream, keen to learn all there is to IT and everything related...
-Progrmming, IT system, Cyber Secuirty
+Progrmming, IT systems, Cyber Security and networking.

 <h1> Ideal Job </h1>
 <p>While I love every aspect of IT, my favourite field of it that would be my dream to have a career in would be Cyber Secuirty.</p>